Editorial Review

 Assessing Peptide Integrity

-After reconstitution, a quality peptide solution should be water-clear, colorless, and free of particulates.
-If the solution is cloudy immediately after reconstitution, the peptide may have degraded during storage or transit.
-If cloudiness develops during storage, the peptide is degrading — discard and use a fresh vial.
-A pH indicator strip can verify the solution is in the expected range (typically pH 5-7 for most peptides).
+After reconstitution, a quality solution should be water-clear, colorless, and free of particles.
+Cloudiness right after reconstitution may mean the peptide degraded during storage or transit.
+Cloudiness that develops later also signals degradation — discard and use a fresh vial.
+A pH strip can verify the solution is in the expected range (typically pH 5-7).

-Understanding proper reconstitution is foundational for all peptide research.
-Whether working with recovery peptides like the Wolverine stack, anti-inflammatory compounds like KPV, or any other research peptide, the principles remain the same.
-For a comprehensive overview of peptide science, visit our peptide fundamentals guide.
+Proper reconstitution is basic to all peptide research.
+Whether working with recovery peptides like the Wolverine stack, anti-inflammatory compounds like KPV, or any other research peptide, the principles stay the same.
+For a complete overview of peptide science, visit our peptide basics guide.

 Important Disclaimer — For Research Use Only